You are here

 Key findings for England

-- More women said they were offered a choice of giving birth in a midwife led unit or birth centre.
+- were offered the choice of giving birth in a midwife-led unit or birth centre

-- There has been an increase in the number of women who said that they saw the same midwife at every antenatal appointment.
+- saw the same midwife at every antenatal appointment

 Results for NHS trusts